This webinar entitled: “The Secrets to Effective Family Communication”, was originally aired on December 17, 2014. Click below to watch!

 This is your family’s lives and wellbeing.
 Addressing family transition issues now can lead to both immediate and long-term benefits.
 It can also prevent difficulties within your family from getting worse.
 Therapy is an investment in building confidence, creating balance and developing a workable structure for your family.
 It can help your family adapt to change in healthy ways and lead to increased connection within you family now and in the future.
 Therapy is also an investment that can lead to more security, consistency and wellbeing for your children.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with family transition issues or who they or their family couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an referral assessment and match your family with a therapist who is trained and experienced to help with transition issues and whose personality is a good match for your family.
+At BPS, we’ll conduct an increase the likelihood of a good fit, BPS offers an online therapist directory and match your family with a therapist who is trained and experienced to help with transition issues and whose personality is a good match for your family.
 Once you find that good match, making a commitment to yourself and your family may be one of the most valuable investments there is.
 Imagine everyone in your family feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.